Skip to content

 How Secure Is Your Tax Software?
 What Filers Need to Know in 2026

 Every tax season, millions of Americans enter some of their most sensitive personal information into tax preparation software — Social Security numbers, bank routing numbers, W-2 income records, and dependent data.
-The question of whether tax preparation software is actually secure for personal information deserves a direct, evidence-based answer rather than platform marketing language.
+Whether tax preparation software is actually secure for that personal information deserves a direct, evidence-based answer rather than platform marketing language.

 The short answer: most major platforms meet baseline IRS and Federal Trade Commission (FTC) security requirements, but the protections vary significantly between consumer and professional software tiers.
 User behavior remains the most common point of failure — not the software's underlying infrastructure.
 And the practice of third-party data sharing by several major consumer platforms is a documented risk that privacy policies do not always make transparent.